bugcrowd/templates/submissions/description/server_security_misconfiguration/no_rate_limiting_on_form/change_password/template.md

-# No Rate Limiting on Change Password Form
+# No Rate Limiting on Password Change Form

-## Overview
+## Overview of the Vulnerability

 Rate Limiting prevents an application from becoming unresponsive or unavailable due to too many requests exhausting the application's resources.
-Without rate limiting on the change password form, a malicious attacker is able to brute force passwords and potential gain access to legitimate users' accounts.

-A lack of a Rate Limiting in {{target}} allows a malicious attacker to brute force passwords.

-## Walkthrough & PoC
+A lack of rate limiting on a password changeform allows an attacker to send a number of requests to the server which will attempt to change the password of a user with the supplied credentials, even if they are invalid.
+This has the risk of an attacker being able to attempt to bruteforce credentials for users without any protections, and can be used as a method of credential stuffing and compromising accounts to the service.

+## Business Impact

+No rate limiting on a password change form can result in reputational damage to the organization if an attacker successfully takes over an account through guessing valid credentials or preventing legitimate users access to their accounts.
+It also has the potential to cause accelerated service usage, which can incur a direct financial cost in environments with SaaS services or pay on demand systems.

+## Steps to Reproduce

+1. Enable a HTTP intercept proxy, such as Burp Suite or OWASP ZAP, to record and intercept web traffic from your browser
+1. Using a browser, sign into the application
-1. Navigate to the following URL:
+1. Navigate to {{url}} and fill out the password change form
-{{value}}
-1. Fill in the form to change the password and intercept in a Web Proxy
+1. Submit the form while using the HTTP intercept proxy to intercept the request
-1. Use {{program}} (Up to 10 requests) to launch a spam attack

-## Vulnerability Evidence
+1. Using the HTTP intercept proxy, re-issue the captured request 400 times in rapid succession
+1. Observe within the HTTP intercept proxy that all 400 of these requests generate successful password change attempts, showing that there is no rate-limiting on the form

+## Proof of Concept

-The image(s) below demonstrates the lack of rate limiting on the change password functionality:
+The following screenshot shows a lack of rate limiting on the password change form:

 {{screenshot}}

-## Demonstrated Impact

-A malicious attacker can leverage this functionality to possibly slow the network and guess passwords without a limit for accounts.
-A lack of rate limiting on this form can lead to financial loss, information theft, and reputational damage of {{program}}.